 intercepting airliners that get forgetful with

-All those could be done very nicely by a new/old English
+All those could be done very nicely by the old English

 The basic idea should be to make a quick and dirty

 update/copy of the original Lightning.
 What do we keep?

 Well, the aerodynamics, handling and looks were all